chkuendig/silentsteel-re/README.md

 - The first `0x80` (128) bytes are the DOS Stub, we can ignore this, but have to remember to add this count to some offsets later.
 - The position of the resources table is encoded at byte 35 in the header (see OSDEV link above) - byte 163 in the file.
 - In our case, this byte is '00x60' or 96 in decimal.
 Adding this to the start of the header at 128 bytes means we now jump to byte 224.
-- We can skimm over the details of the resource table, but the resources (type F4 04) we are looking for start at byte 410 and theres 85 (`\x54` in the 3rd byte) of them.
+- I'll skim over the details of the resource table, but the resources we are looking for (type `F4 04` in Ghidra, though that's actually the address of the string id - which is "DATA") start at byte 410 and theres 85 (`\x54` in the 3rd byte) of them.
 The first two resources look as follows: (2nd line parsed)
   ![Resource Table](steel_exe-resource-table.png)
   ```
   Field:  | Offset     | Size    | Attributes   | Resource Type ID